OctopusDeploy/docs/docs/administration/managing-infrastructure/script-console.md

 For these situations, the Octopus **Script Console** can be used.

+Any machines registered with Octopus as [workers](/docs/infrastructure/workers/index.md) or [deployment targets](/docs/infrastructure/deployment-targets/index.md) can be targeted by the Script Console.
+You can target an individual machine, or perform a task across an entire group of machines.

 ## Using the Script Console

 The Script Console can be found under the Tasks area:

 ![](images/3277924.png)

-Inside the Script Console, you can choose whether to run your script on a specific server, or a number of servers by role/environment.
+Inside the Script Console, you can choose whether to run your script on an individual machine, or an entire group of machines.

 ![](images/5865617.png)